goodpants-games/unyuland-gba/README.md

 mkdir buildpc

 # creates unyuland or unyuland.exe in the project directory.
-# SDL3 and libopenmpt dependencies will be located using pkg-config.
-If you are
+# SDL3 dependency will be located using pkg-config.
+If you are on Windows, you
-# on Windows, you can install them through the MSYS2 package manager.
+# can install it through the MSYS2 package manager.
 make pc
 ```